Mon 11am–7pm | Tue–Wed 7am–4pm | Thu 7am–2pm | Fri by appt

 Frequently Asked Questions

-Backed by proper oral hygiene and regular dental visits, crowns and bridges usually last 10 to 15 years, and many go well past that.
-Their longevity comes down to your hygiene habits, your bite forces, and whether you grind your teeth.
+Backed by good oral hygiene and regular dental visits, crowns and bridges usually last 10 to 15 years, and many go well past that mark.
+How many years you get out of a restoration comes down to a handful of factors:

 Restore your confidence and protect your teeth.
 Custom crowns and bridges built to last.